fchurca/7552-appserver/README.md

 ## Deploying to Heroku
 To deploy to Heroku simply push the contents of the source directory into the Heroku repository.
-For details and specifics, goto [https://devcenter.heroku.com/articles/git].
-We have found it useful to use pipelines and Github Sync: [https://devcenter.heroku.com/articles/pipelines]
+For details and specifics, goto https://devcenter.heroku.com/articles/git We have found it useful to use pipelines and Github Sync: https://devcenter.heroku.com/articles/pipelines

 ## Configuration
 The following environment variables need to be set:
 * `APPSERVER_CFG` Location for configuration files, relative to the root of the project.
 * `SHAREDSERVER_URL` Shared Server URL (default, variable name in `$APPSERVER_CFG/sharedserver.ini`)
 * `SHAREDSERVER_TOKEN` Initial Shared Server token
-* `MONGODB_URI` MongoDB URI (default, fariable name in `$APPSERVER_CFG/mongo.ini`)
+* `MONGODB_URI` MongoDB URI (default, variable name in `$APPSERVER_CFG/mongo.ini`)
 * `FCM_API_KEY` Firebase Cloud Messaging key

 ### Shared Server